 If you do write them down, keep them in a password manager or on paper nowhere near your credit or debit cards.

 Do not provide your information online unless you are making a purchase from a website you trust.
 Secure sites typically will direct you to a secure page with a URL starting with “https://.”
 Also, ensure the email address/link is from a reputable and known sender and always double-check for misspellings (example; Amazon vs. Annazon).

 Beware of skimmers.

 Skimmers are small devices that are designed to fit over card slots and keypads to collect card data and card PINs.
 Common places for these are ATMs and gas pumps.
-Some are virtually impossible to identify.
+Some are virtually impossible to spot.
 If the card reader is loose or you see exposed wires, do not use it.
 When available, use contactless payment methods, such as Tap to Pay.

 Identity theft can happen even if you’ve been very careful with your personal information.
 Below are some potential indicators of identity theft.